Five Myths About Heart Disease

 MYTH: "Nobody in my family has heart disease, so I'm not going to get it."

-Not true, says James Stein, MD director of the Preventive Cardiology Program at UW Hospital and Clinics in Madison.
+Not true, says James Stein, MD director of UW Health's Preventive Cardiology Program.
 Only 47 percent of people with heart disease have a family history of the disease, which means the other 53 percent develop it in the absence of an obvious genetic component.

 "Risk factors like unhealthy eating habits and a sedentary lifestyle predict heart disease.
 The presence of any risk factors increases your risk of developing heart disease," says Stein.
 "But not having a family history does not protect you."